-Covered bridges are a picturesque reminder of Oregon’s past, and Linn County is home to nine of the wooden wonders.
-Take a cycling or driving tour of peaceful country roads and be transported to a slower pace of life, when structures were built to last, and builders put roofs over their bridges to protect the timbers from Oregon’s rainy climate.
+Covered bridges are a picturesque reminder of Oregon’s past, and Linn County is home to eight of the wooden wonders.
+Take a cycling or driving tour of peaceful country roads and be transported to a slower pace of life, when structures were built to last and builders put roofs over their bridges to protect the timbers from Oregon’s rainy climate.
+(Note to Visitors: The Shimanek Bridge east of Scio will be closed to traffic until Oct.
+31, 2022.)

-These authentic bridges have been carefully maintained, and most are still open to both pedestrian and vehicle traffic.
-On your tour, take note of Shimanek Bridge, the only bridge in the area painted red rather than the tradition white; and Larwood Bridge, spanning Crabtree Creek next to an old water wheel that once provided electricity to rural residents.
+These authentic bridges have been carefully maintained and most are still open to both pedestrian and vehicle traffic.
+On your tour, take note of Shimanek Bridge (please see traffic closure note above), the only bridge in the area painted red rather than the traditional white; and Larwood Bridge, spanning Crabtree Creek next to an old water wheel that once provided electricity to rural residents.

 Click here to read a description of touring Linn County Covered Bridges from Travel Oregon.